Endothelial dysfunction: Testing and diagnosis

 In the coronary circulation, angiography of coronary artery responses to vasoactive agents may be used to test for endothelial function, and venous occlusion plethysmography and ultrasonography are used to assess endothelial function of peripheral vessels in humans.

 A non-invasive method to measure endothelial dysfunction is % Flow-Mediated Dilation (FMD) as measured by Brachial Artery Ultrasound Imaging (BAUI).
 Current measurements of endothelial function via FMD vary due to technical and physiological factors.
 Furthermore, a negative correlation between percent flow-mediated dilation and baseline artery size is recognised as a fundamental scaling problem, leading to biased estimates of endothelial function.

-von Willebrand factor is a marker of endothelial dysfunction and is consistently elevated in atrial fibrillation.
+Forearm plethysmography has replaced flow mediated dilation for assessing endothelial dysfunction. von Willebrand factor is a marker of endothelial dysfunction and is consistently elevated in atrial fibrillation.

 A non-invasive, FDA-approved device for measuring endothelial function that works by measuring Reactive Hyperemia Index (RHI) is Itamar Medical's EndoPAT.
 It has shown an 80% sensitivity and 86% specificity to diagnose coronary artery disease when compared against the gold standard, acetylcholine angiogram.
 This result suggests that this peripheral test reflects the physiology of the coronary endothelium.

 Since NO maintains low tone and high compliance of the small arteries at rest, a reduction of age-dependent small artery compliance is a marker for endothelial dysfunction that is associated with both functional and structural changes in the microcirculation.
 Small artery compliance or stiffness can be assessed simply and at rest and can be distinguished from large artery stiffness by use of pulsewave analysis.